 Tunbridge Wells Youth Football Club also has a strong girls section with teams playing in the Kent Girls and Ladies Football League, we currently have teams playing at Under 10's, Under 12's, Under 14's and Under 18's.

-In 2011 the club formed a partnership with Tunbridge Wells Football Club and are now the Junior football club for Tunbridge Wells.
+In 2011 the club formed a partnership with Tunbridge Wells Football Club.
+We are still our own club but this partnership allows us to play under the Tunbridge Wells FC badge.
 This partnership allowed the club to enter teams into the Kent Youth League and we entered our first team in the 2012/13 season.

 In 2014 the older age groups Under 13’s to Under 18’s started playing under the Tunbridge Wells Youth FC name with the younger teams remaining under the the Tunbridge Wells Ridgewaye FC name.
 The club caters for junior football for all ages between 5 to 18 and has rapidly developed a girls section.
 This has flourished since inception in 2003 and at the moment has teams playing in the Kent Girls & Ladies Football League .